gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-04-24-macintosh-drawing-software-compared.md

 Also interesting is how many early versions of successful apps didn't support layers (Photoshop, Freehand) or full transparency (Photoshop).

+Almost every app has only a single level undo, with only Expression and Freehand offering multi-level undo.
+This is probably why everybody was using Freehand when I started work in graphic design the mid-late 1990s.

 One small disappointment: Macromedia Fireworks requires the PPC architecture so won't run on my iPad System 7 setup.
 Sad face.
+(But we can use [infinitemac.org](https://infinitemac.org))

 <div class="table-wrapper" markdown="block">
 | APP                | PIXEL | VECTOR | LAYERS | TRANSP. | UNDO | NOTES |